 The Van Gogh Museum contains the biggest compilation of Vincent van Gogh (1853-1890) work.
 All over the world people recognize Vincent Van Gogh as one of the most famous artists of all times.
 In his time people didn’t give the recognition that he deserved.
 Actually, he has never known that his work is highly appreciated.
 Thanks to the huge amount of frustration he has cut of his own ear.
 This museum definitely earns a place on your bucket-list of museums that you should visit once in your life.
-The Van Gogh Museum has an estimated amount of 1.6 million visitors each year that bought a ticket.
+The Van Gogh Museum has an estimated amount of 1.6 million visitors each year.

 According to us, the Van Gogh Museum is an absolute must-do amongst the many things to do in Amsterdam.
 A recent study carried out by the Erasmus University in Rotterdam after the reputation of the 18 best-known art museums in the world, found that the Van Gogh Museum has the second-best reputation in the world!
 This second-best spot was right behind The Louvre Museum in Paris.
 According to that study, the reputation of the Van Gogh even outranked the reputation of the best-visited museum in Amsterdam; the Rijksmuseum.
 We hope to have convinced you by now that you can’t skip the Van Gogh on your trip to Amsterdam.
 If so, please proceed to purchase online skip-the-line tickets so you don’t have to waste your precious time in queue in front of the museum.

 The Van Gogh Museum is open 7 days a week 365 days a year, including national holidays like King’s day, Christmas day and New Year’s day.

 Tip: the best hours to visit is from 9 am to 11 am or after 3 pm.
 Mostly of the time the busiest times are between 11 am and 3 pm.